marianaiv/machine-learning-coursera/README.md

 # Machine learning course

-Solved excercises for the machine learning course by Andrew Ng
+Excercises for the machine learning course by Andrew Ng